thedevsbuddy/tailwind-cli-docs/src/mixins/paddings.md

 ---
-title: Paddings Extensions - Mixins
+title: Paddings Mixin - Mixins
 ---

-# Paddings Extensions
+# Paddings Mixin

 These are the extensions available for paddings by default.
 They are generated based on default `tailwind.config.json` configuration and these value can be customize or you can add more on top of these extensions.